jayesh1019/Diabetes-Prediction/README.md

-In this project, the objective is to predict whether the person has Diabetes or not based on various features suach as
+In this project, the objective is to predict whether the person has Diabetes or not based on various features such as

 Pregnancies
 Insulin Level
-Age
+Age etc.